Birdheezy/METARMap2.0/README.md

+# NOTE:
+### The "main" branch is my "beta" branch.
+It's where I commit my nightly work and can be unstable.
+Please use the "production" branch for your own projects.

 This is a complete rewrite of my METARMap Project.
 It was inspired by others who have created a similar project.
 I wanted it to be easy enough to set up so that a complete beginner could do it!

 # Main features of this project